juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 \
 To prevent such user frustrations, you want to:

-* (a) carefully word the HELP command responses to anticipate and minimize possible user input variations; and
+* carefully word the HELP command responses to anticipate and minimize possible user input variations; and

-* (b) handle potential user input variations that you can anticipate.
+* handle potential user input variations that you can anticipate.

 ### Convert website FAQs to Q&A entries